tesselode/tactile/readme.md

 - `threshold` is the value the axis has to reach for an input to be registered.
 If the threshold is positive, the value will have to be greater than the threshold.
 If the threshold is negative, the value will have to be smaller.
 - `joystickNum` is the joystick to check for input on.

+`input:removeButtonDetector(name)`

+Removes a button detector.

+- `name` is the name of the button detector.

 ### Buttons

 `input:addButton(name, detectors)`